Day 01: Arrival in Kathmandu (1,300m/4,264ft)

 Day 13: Drive from Chitwan to Kathmandu: 127km, 4-5 hours

 Early in the morning, we engage ourselves in bird watching as Chitwan National Park is also home to a large variety of resident and migratory birds.
 We then have breakfast and drive towards Kathmandu.
 Our journey will be on the Terai plains while in and near Chitwan and gradually move to a more winding road as we come closer to Kathmandu.
-Along the way, we can enjoy the beautiful hilly terrains and small houses.
-We reach Kathmandu in the evening where we enjoy an authentic Nepali cuisine on our farewell dinner hosted by Himalayan Glacier.
+Along the way, we can enjoy the beautiful hilly terrains and small houses and reach Kathmandu in the evening.
+To celebrate the successful completion of our journey, we will have a farewell dinner at The Ship Restaurant Bar & Lounge where we can pick our meal from their carefully crafted menu that offer a wide range of choices.

 Day 14: Final Departure